 In July 2020, Bell partnered with a number of helthcare workers who also play violin to create this moving performance of the Bach Double Violin Concerto.

 1. Hilary Hahn

-Born in Lexington, Virginia in 1979, Hilary Hahn started learning through the Suzuki Program just before she was four, before starting lessons with Klara Berkovich.
-She joined the Curtis Institute of Music at age 10, studying under Jascha Brodsky.
+Taking out the top gong in our top five list of modern violinists is Hilary Hahn.
+Hilary Hahn started learning through the Suzuki Program just before she was four, before starting lessons with Klara Berkovich.
+Hahn joined the Curtis Institute of Music at age 10, studying under Jascha Brodsky.
 She had completed the undergraduate requirements by age 16, but remained to study electives until her graduation in May 1999, studying violin with Jaime Laredo and chamber music with Felix Galimir and Gary Graffman.

-She has been a noted champion of new music, commissioning Edgar Meyer to write a concerto in 1999, and Jennifer Higdon for another concerto in 2010.
-In 2011, she commissioned 26 composers to write short encore pieces and held a composition competition for the 27th piece that was included in her album In 27 Pieces: The Hilary Hahn Encores.
-The works were later released in a sheet music album for all violinists to be able to include in their repertoire.
+Hahn has been a noted champion of new music, commissioning Edgar Meyer to write a concerto in 1999, and Jennifer Higdon for another concerto in 2010.
+Hahn commissioned 26 composers to write short encore pieces for a new album.
+She also held a composition competition for the 27th piece that was included in her album In 27 Pieces: The Hilary Hahn Encores.
+Later, Hahn released the works in a sheet music album for all violinists to be able to include in their repertoire.

 As proved by TwoSet Violin, she is incredibly talented – being able to play a range of pieces in all sorts of different manners – even playing while spinning a hula hoop.